Late touchdown pushes Kansas State past TCU 24-17

 “It was unbelievable,” Lenners said.
 It was everything I’ve ever dreamed of.”

-The Wildcats (4-2, 1-2 Big 12) finished with only 266 yards of offense and was stifled most of the game.
-One of their scores came off a blocked punt in the first quarter.
+The Wildcats (4-2, 1-2) finished with only 266 yards of offense and was stifled most of the game.
+One of their scores came off a blocked punt in the first quarter, and they were unable to connect on numerous long passes down the field.

+“I mean, we practice what they do and then we react to whatever else they do,” TCU cornerback Julius Lewis said.
+“We’ve got to keep working.”

-Max Duggan ran for 115 yards and a touchdown and added 132 yards passing for TCU (3-3, 1-2 Big 12), which lost their second straight conference game.
+Max Duggan ran for 115 yards and a touchdown and added 132 yards passing for TCU (3-3, 1-2), which lost their second straight conference game.
 Duggan had only 46 career yards rushing coming into the contest.
 Duggan’s 46-yard touchdown run tied the game at 17-17 midway through the third quarter.

 Sewo Olonilua and Darius Anderson each added 56 yards rushing for the Horned Frogs.